 You can also read more information on how to claim unemployment here.

 Learn More About Your Social Security

-One way to learn more about your social security situation, and how social security benefits might affect your unemployment benefits, is to create an “my Social Security Account."
+One way to learn more about your social security situation and how social security benefits might affect your unemployment benefits is to create a “my Social Security Account."
 It is an online account run by the Social Security Administration.
 You can create an account whether or not you currently receive social security benefits.

-With an “my Social Security Account” you can estimate your future benefits and get an estimate on the social security taxes you have paid so far.
+With a “my Social Security Account,” you can estimate your future benefits and get an estimate on the social security taxes you have paid so far.